KaileJie/NER/README.md

 ## Features

 - **NER using spaCy**: Utilize spaCy's pre-trained NER model.
+- **NER using NLTK**: Utilize NLTK for Named Entity Recognition.
 - **NER using BERT**: Utilize BERT-based NER models from the Hugging Face Transformers library.
 - **Streamlit Integration**: User-friendly web application to upload CSV files and visualize NER results.

 ## Project Structure

-The project is organized into two main subfolders:
+The project is organized into three main subfolders:

 - **BERT_NER**: Contains the implementation for BERT-based NER.
-  - `bertnner.py`: The Streamlit app for running BERT-based NER.
+  - `bertner.py`: The Streamlit app for running BERT-based NER.
   - `requirements.txt`: The dependencies required for running the BERT NER model.
   - `README.md`: Instructions specific to the BERT NER implementation.
   - `subjectlines.csv`: Sample CSV file for testing the BERT NER model.